NUKnightLab/GPSKit/README.md

 This kit is based on the Adafruit Feather system using the Adalogger and the Ultimate GPS Feather wing.
 Other kits may follow at some point

 The full set of materials is in this wishlist: https://www.adafruit.com/wishlists/446492.
+Notes:
-Note that the antenna and adapter are optional.
+  - the antenna and adapter are optional
+  - coin cell is only really needed for the GPS
+  - select a 3.7v LiPoly battery according to your mAh (capacity) and weight requirements
+  - choose either the 32u4 or the M0 Adalogger.
+At the moment we are anticipating that either will work

 You will also need to select a 3.7v LiPoly battery: https://www.adafruit.com/category/44_138